NÄHER — CONCEPT 2024

 4 months to build a business from scratch

-As part of our final Master's degree project, alongside H. Anneheim, we were tasked to craft a whole business, from branding and business plan to dedicated web and mobile screens.
+As part of our Master's degree project, H. Anneheim and I were tasked to imagine a whole business, from branding and business plan to web and mobile screens.
+On top of that, we created a light and dark mode, as well as a dynamic brand identity.
+Yes, dynamic.

 näher